Bahuparak

-Bahuparak is a 2014 Indian Kannada language drama film written, directed and co-produced by Simple Suni of Simple Agi Ondh Love Story fame.
+Bahuparak is a 2014 Indian Kannada language drama film written, directed and co-produced by Simple Suni.
 The movie was released in the month of July 2014.
 The film features Srinagar Kitty and Meghana Raj in the lead roles.
 This film marks the 25th venture for the actor Srinagar Kitty.

 The film commenced its shooting in July 2013 and released its first trailer soon after the shooting began.
 Mahohar Joshi is the cinematographer and Bharath B. J., who also composed the music for the movie Simple Agi Ondh Love Story, has composed the score for this film as well.